 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images, etc) alongside the full-text of the article.
 For more information please refer to our guidelines on submitting supplemental files.

-Science Progress adheres to the SAGE Vancouver reference style.
-View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.
+Science Progress adheres to the AMA reference style.
+Please reviewthe guidelines on AMA to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.